 Claude Brown Proposal

-On November 30, 2017, a delegation of committee members and members of the board of the Bob Lake Association made a presentation to the Minden Hills Council that outlined a proposal for a municipally owned boat ramp to be constructed off Claude Brown Road.
+On November 30, 2017, a delegation of committee members and members of the board of the Bob Lake Association made a presentation to the Minden Hills Council that outlined a proposal for a municipally owned boat ramp to be constructed off Claude Brown Road (see agenda here).
 The proposal containing all the details including its business case can be viewed through the links below:

 Since our delegation we have been monitoring comments written in the local newspapers and posting responses on behalf of the BLA (see News/History page).
 We have also submitted the following two open letters to the Council: